Skip to content

 The Ultimate Nong Khiaw, Laos Travel Guide

-If you are planning a trip to Laos don’t miss Nong Khiaw.
-In this guide, you can find useful info about what to see in this small town about 4 hours from Luang Prabang.
+If you plan a trip to Laos, don’t miss Nong Khiaw.
+In this guide, you can find helpful info about what to see in this small town about 4 hours from Luang Prabang.

 nong khiaw viewpoint

-The first time I heard about Nong Khiaw was when I was planning my trip to Laos and was looking for something to do while in Luang Prabang (here my travel guide).
+The first time I heard about Nong Khiaw was when planning my trip to Laos and was looking for something to do while in Luang Prabang (here is my travel guide).
 Due to its remote location, you’ll have to spend at least one night there.

 Best time to visit Nong Khiaw

 The best time to visit Nong Khiaw is between October and February.
-The weather is not too hot (it can be actually a bit chill in the morning), and the humidity is low.
-It’s a great time for hiking, kayaking, and exploring the caves nearby.
-March to May are the hottest months of the year and monsoon begins in late July and lasts until September, with the city witnessing landslides and floods so I don’t recommend visiting during this time of the year.
+The weather is not too hot (it can be a bit chill in the morning), and the humidity is low.
+It’s an excellent time for hiking, kayaking, and exploring nearby caves.
+March to May are the hottest months of the year, and monsoon begins in late July and lasts until September, with the city witnessing landslides and floods, so I don’t recommend visiting during this time.

-There aren’t really many options to get to Nong Khiaw.
+There aren’t many options to get to Nong Khiaw.
 The starting point is Luang Prabang.
-It was possible to get to the village by boat, but after the construction of a massive dam, this is no longer a good option.
+It was possible to get to the village by boat, but after constructing a massive dam, this is no longer a good option.

 The other two options are public buses (leaving from the Northern Bus station in Luang Prabang) or minivans.
 These are the pros and cons:

-• Public bus: it’s cheaper and the seats are slightly more comfortable but it’s not possible to buy the tickets in advance and they are often sold out when you get to the bus station.
+• Public bus: it’s cheaper, and the seats are slightly more comfortable, but it’s impossible to buy the tickets in advance, and they are often sold out when you get to the bus station.

 Where to stay in Nong Khiaw